 Importance of Health Insurance

 Even though you are not required to purchase an ACA-Compliant plan, we highly recommend to still purchase health insurance!

 As health care costs in the U.S. continue to increase, an illness, injury, or other major medical need can result in a major financial burden if you do not have health insurance.
 Over 79 million individuals in the U.S. struggle with medical bills, having health insurance protects your financial future, immigration status, and most importantly your health.
 Even if your school doesn’t require it, it’s important to be covered.

 As a non-U.S. citizen, you are eligible to our plans.
 Full time international students are able to purchase an affordable alternative plan that meets their school’s waiver requirements.
-Once you graduate and your visa status changes to OPT, you will still be eligible to our OPTima Basic Plan and OPTima Enhanced Plan.
+Once you graduate and your visa status changes to OPT, you will still be eligible to our insurance plans for OPT.
 For J1 visa holders, we offer the J1 Exchange plans that meet all the U.S. Department of State regulations starting as low as $39.
-Even if your visa status changes to H1B, yo Go back to article list

 About ISO Student Health Insurance

 Founded in 1958, ISO prides itself on being the leader in providing international students with affordable insurance plans.
 Administered by former and current international students, we are able to assist our member with multilingual customer service in Chinese, Hindi, Spanish, and more.
 ISO serves over 3,200 schools/colleges and more than 150,000 insured students every year.

 For more information, please visit www.isoa.org and connect with us on Facebook, Instagram, WeChat, WhatsApp, and LinkedIn.